 The court may decide not to impose this extra fee.

 In general terms, taxpayers must pay the above-mentioned fees in advance (it is the cost of their initiative to litigate), except for variable value legal fees.
-In these cases, only the minimum fee is paid in advance, the balance is paid at the end of the case.
+In these cases, only the minimum fee is paid in advance, and the balance is paid at the end of the case.

 There are two possible situations to address regarding the possibility of requesting an indemnity if the disputed additional tax assessment is considered absolutely void and/or null.